aws-samples/mlops-multi-account-terraform/README.md

 ## You are now ready!

-Follow the [instructions in the base-infra reposotry](./base-infrastructure/README.md) to deploy MLOps infrastructure to your bootestrapped AWS accounts.
+Follow the [instructions in the base-infra repository](./base-infrastructure/README.md) to deploy MLOps infrastructure to your bootstrapped AWS accounts.

 ## Contacts